We believe that knowledge of science is an important part of being an informed citizen.

-Though courses differ in content and material, our curriculum expectation is that all courses foster opportunities to demonstrate key scientific skills.
-For example, we expect our students to demonstrate proficiency in the following areas: solving scientific problems using diagrams, models and representations; demonstrating the use of mathematics in a variety of scenarios; posing scientific questions; analyzing and applying data; working with scientific theories; posing questions; and connecting a multitude of scientific concepts that demonstrate a greater understanding of scientific principles.
-Whether students are studying biology, chemistry, or physics, the focus is on cultivating these essential skills and practices.
+Through science courses at Asheville School, students become proficient in solving scientific problems using diagrams, models and representations; demonstrating the use of mathematics in a variety of scenarios; posing scientific questions; analyzing and applying data; working with scientific theories; posing questions; and connecting a multitude of scientific concepts that demonstrate a greater understanding of scientific principles.

 Third form (9th grade) students begin their study of science with a course that allows for active participation in the investigation of fundamental biological principles.
-Students in first year Biology learn using the curriculum developed by the American Modeling Institute.
 Students are coached to construct their own understanding of biological principles through structured activities that require effective group work and communication skills.
-Units studied include Experimental Design, Evolution, Energy, Cell Structure and Function, Growth and Reproduction, and Heredity.

-Students in this course will work together to build models (mathematical, verbal, diagrammatic, graphical, and computational) to represent types of motion and interactions and use them to make predictions to test hypotheses.
-Throughout the course, the students will build models for the following physics topics: Constant Velocity; Constant Acceleration; Balanced Forces; Unbalanced Forces; 2-dimensional motion; Momentum; Energy; Electricity, and Magnetism.
+Students work together to build models (mathematical, verbal, diagrammatic, graphical, and computational) to represent types of motion and interactions and use them to make predictions to test hypotheses.
 The Modeling Methodology employs a cycle of learning that consists of a paradigm laboratory investigation, student presentation of results, consensus model building, model deployment and verification.
-Collaboration, Socratic dialogue, and presentations to peers using whiteboards are key tools used in this cycle.
-Students assemble their own reference materials (their toolbox) from laboratory results, worksheets and informational handouts.
+Collaboration, Socratic dialogue, and presentations to peers are key tools used in this cycle.

 In Honors Physics, students build models (mathematical, verbal, diagrammatic, graphical, and computational) to represent types of motion and interactions.
 They then use their models to explain phenomena, to make predictions and to test hypotheses.
 Students will leave the course with a strong conceptual understanding of algebra-based Newtonian mechanics as well as an introduction to electricity and magnetism and will be prepared to take college-level physics.

-AP Physics 1 is a first-year course which examines, in detail, topics in classical mechanics and introduces topics in electricity.
+AP Physics 1 is a first-year course which examines topics in classical mechanics and introduces topics in electricity.
 Physics AP-C is a second-year course in which classical mechanics and electricity and magnetism are studied in greater detail through calculus-based problem solving and individually designed laboratory experiments.
-Students in both of these courses become skilled problem-solvers and thoughtful experimenters such that they are prepared to succeed on an AP examination.

-AP Environmental Science is an elective course designed to be a culminating experience for students who have completed the department requirement of Biology, Chemistry, and Physics (or Biology, Chemistry, and AP Biology or AP Chemistry).
-Students will be expected to apply concepts from the fields of biology and chemistry to environmental issues.
-During the first semester, students will study the concept of environmental sustainability as it applies to human health, ecology and biodiversity.
-In the second semester, environmental sustainability as it applies to the use of natural resources is the major area of study.
-Throughout the course, students will analyze case studies, discuss the impact of human activity on the environment, and participate in labs, research, and projects in order to deepen their understanding of the natural environment.
-For the 2018-2019 school year, students who successfully complete AP Environmental Science will earn four college credits from Asheville-Buncombe Technical Community College.
+Students are expected to apply concepts from the fields of biology and chemistry to environmental issues.
+During the first semester, students study the concept of environmental sustainability as it applies to human health, ecology and biodiversity.
+In the second semester, student study environmental sustainability as it applies to the use of natural resources.
+Throughout the course, students analyze case studies, discuss the impact of human activity on the environment, and participate in labs, research, and projects in order to deepen their understanding of the natural environment.

-Psychology is offered as an elective course available after successful completion of courses in biology, chemistry, and physics (or biology, chemistry, and AP Biology and AP Chemistry).
-Topics may include research methods and scientific experiments, the brain and nervous system, learning and behavior, personality development, memory and intelligence, social psychology, and disorders and treatment, among others.
+Psychology is offered as an elective course.
+Topics include research methods and scientific experiments, the brain and nervous system, learning and behavior, personality development, memory and intelligence, social psychology, and disorders and treatments.
 Instruction in this course is varied and includes laboratory exercises, case studies, group projects and scientific research.
 Students develop skills that include data analyzation, working with scientific explanations, connecting concepts and posing and evaluating questions to expand understanding.